 Even if you have used our correct bra size calculator to find the proper size, it does not guarantee that every bra will fit.
 Use these tips to make sure you never buy a bad bra again!

-- You should be able to slide only one finger underneath the band.
-If it is more loose, you should try on a smaller size.
+You should be able to slide only one finger underneath the band.
+If it is looser, you should try on a smaller size.

-- Choose a bra that fits perfectly when you secure the last hook.
-Your bra will loosen in time, so you will be able to make it fit you again by using the inner hooks later.
+Choose a bra that fits perfectly when you secure the last hook.
+Your bra will loosen in time, so you can make it fit again by using the inner hooks later.

 Wrong bra signs

-- The band feels tight - it's either the band is too tight, or the cup is too small.
-Try a cup up first.
+The band feels tight — it's either the band is too tight, or the cup is too small.
+Try going a cup up first.

-- You suffer from the back pain or the neck pain - red flag!
+You suffer from back or neck pain — red flag!
 Your bra is not supporting your breasts at all.
 Try to adjust it as much as you can, but there is a 99% chance you'll need to buy a new one.
 Try our calculator first, or get a professional bra fitting in order to be as satisfied as possible with your purchase!

 Bras for special tasks